Jacob-Hilt/Level-JJAMM/README.md

 To run the program once it is built, say
 ./leveljjamm

+##License
+This work is made available under the "MIT License".
+Please see the file LICENSE in this distribution for license terms.

 ## Road Map
 **Week 3:**
 + 3 rooms set up and working: Title Screen, room 1, room 2, including 1 weapon, 1 emeny, 2 different objectives, display of Lives and Timer